 What the Forestry Commission offers at Alice Holt Forest and in other forests in the District

-There are lively, hands-on activities for all ages which include minibeast hunts, sensory activities, orienteering and shelter building.
-We also offer study programmes for GCSE and post-16 courses and training in outdoor learning for education professionals.
+Guided visit programmes at Alice Holt are listed under key stage (see left hand menu)and involve lively, hands-on activities for all ages which support curriculum and exam course learning.
+We also offer training in outdoor learning for education professionals.

 Information about all the opportunities and the practicalities of visits to the forest are set out below and in the menu pages.